kitoki/kitoki.github.io/_posts/book - C notes for professional.md

 s1[0] = 'F'; /* compiler error! */
 ```

-Multiple string literals are concatenated at compile time, which means you can write construct like these.
+Multiple string literals are concatenated at `compile time`, which means you can write construct like these.

 ```c
 /* only two narrow or two wide string literals may be concatenated */